 Use non-supported smart home tech

-By downloading apps like Yonomi of IFTTT, you can usually find recipes or ways to sync up your smart devices.
+Your Nest, Honeywell of SmartThings connected devices might already play nice with the system, but there's a work around for connected tech trying to go it alone.
+By downloading apps like Yonomi of IFTTT, you can find recipes or ways to sync up your smart devices.
 For example, while Echo supports Philips Hue and LifX, there may be other smart lightbulbs the apps can control as well.

 Alexa easter eggs